MooHoll/Asian_Psyllid_Methylation/Identification_Sex_Chromosomes/identification_sex_chromosomes.md

 **Question: is this analysis good enough to confirm X0 or is there more we can do, with the RNA-Seq for example?**

-**Answer: We think so, the original genome was based mostly on male data and we should therefore see a clear Y if there was one.**
+**Answer: Yes, the original genome was based mostly on male data and we should therefore see a clear Y if there was one.**

 ---